 How Much Hydro Will the Sump Pump Use?

-The amount of time the sump pump runs will determine how much hydro is used.
-Wet weather will cause the sump pump to run more frequently than dry weather.
-If there has been rain for multiple days there will be a lot more groundwater than during a dry spell or short rainfall event.
+The amount of time the sump pump runs will determine how quickly the sump pit fills with groundwater from the weeping tiles.
+Wet weather will cause the sump pump to run more frequently than during dry weather.
+If there has been rain for several days there will be more groundwater than during a dry spell or short rainfall event.

-Our minimum standard for sump pump installation is a 1/3 hp pump, or 800 watts.
-Based on the sump pump turning on twice per hour, at 1 minute run time each (this is a high estimate and does not necessarily reflect actual run times), it will cost the home owner approximately $20-$25 per year based on 2011 London Hydro rates.
+A typical minimum size for sump pump is a capacity of 1/3 hp or 800 watts.
+Larger sump pumps are available (1/2 hp, 3/4 hp).
+Based on the sump pump operating about an hour per day (turning on 2-3 times per hour, at 1 minute run time each), it will cost the home owner approximately $40 per year based on 2017 London Hydro rates (at the peak rate).

 Secondary Sump Pump Using City Water